 Stone Garden Sculptures (1930-1939)

-According to research done by the Xawery Dunikowski Museum of Sculpture in Warsaw, who mounted a 2016 exhibit of stone statuary by Marja and Boleslaw Cybis, upon their return to Warsaw in 1930 the couple established a home and garden in the Placówka neighborhood, which abuts a large cemetery and is not far from the Vistula River.
-The artists decorated their garden with more than twenty stone sculptures and decorations of various types, three of which were attributed directly to Marja in the 2016 exhibit.
+According to research done by the Xawery Dunikowski Museum of Sculpture in Warsaw, upon their return to Warsaw in 1930 the couple established a home and garden in the Placówka neighborhood which abuts a large cemetery and is close to the Vistula River.
+The artists decorated their garden with more than twenty stone sculptures and decorations of various types, three of which were attributed directly to Marja in a 2016 exhibit at that museum.

-This frieze topped an entranceway and shows a group of eight children in various poses: One boy lifts a girl who is frightened by the approach of a friendly dog, another girl stands with hands on hips in a challenging attitude, and a shy girl covers her face and body with both hands.
+This frieze topped an entranceway and shows a group of eight children in various poses.
+One boy lifts a girl who is frightened by the approach of a friendly dog, another girl stands with hands on hips in a challenging attitude, and a shy girl covers her face and genitals with her hands.

-The almost ancient-Babylonian style of this female sculpture is heightened by the flat back section making the outline appear very squared/geometric.
+The ancient-Babylonian style of this female sculpture is heightened by the flat back section making the outline appear very geometric.
 Depending on how tall that garden wall was, this may have been a very large sculpture indeed!
-Unfortunately no dimensions were given in the website ad for the temporary exhibit.

-This equally large figure of a woman and male child includes elaborate hair braids that strongly evoke the Cybis works from their African sojourn.
+This large figure of a woman and male child includes elaborate hair braids that strongly evoke the Cybis works from their African travels.
+The story of the garden is told in this post.

-These Cybis 1930s garden sculptures will be examined more fully in a future post.
-In the spring of 1939, Marja and Boleslaw left Placówka to travel to New York in order to work on the commissioned Worlds Fair Polish Pavilion murals.
-The house and garden were temporarily (they assumed) turned over to the care of family members during their absence.
+In early 1939, Marja and Boleslaw left their home and garden to travel to New York to work on the commissioned Worlds Fair Polish Pavilion murals.
+The house and garden were left in the care of family members during their absence.
+The couple would never see it again.

-After finishing their Worlds Fair commission the Cybises embarked on an extended trip to the American West and Southwest; it is during this time that Boleslaw creates the Folio One drawings and becomes enamored of the Native American people and culture.
-They failed to return to the east coast in time to make their originally scheduled boat departure for Poland, and then the war in Europe broke out before they had a second chance to depart.
-The couple found rented quarters in Astoria, Queens County, not far from the Worlds Fair site.
+After finishing their Worlds Fair commission, the Cybises took an extended trip through the American West and Southwest; it is during this time that Boleslaw created the Folio One drawings and became fascinated by the Native American people and culture.
+The couple failed to return to New York in time to make their scheduled boat departure for Poland, and by the time they arrived in Europe the Germans had invaded Poland.
+They returned to New York from England in late 1939 and found rental quarters in Astoria, Queens County, not far from the Worlds Fair site.

-Two charming little Marja Cybis fairies were profiled in the previous Archive post.
+Two charming little Marja Cybis fairies are profiled in a separate Archive post.

-This recently-discovered photograph of Marja at a window inside the Steinway Mansion studio shows her displaying nine assorted papka ‘lady busts’ of the type shown in the 1940s Papka and Porcelain post.
+This photograph of Marja at a window in the Steinway Mansion studio shows her displaying nine assorted ‘lady busts’ of the type shown in the 1940s Papka and Porcelain post.
 The photo appeared in a 2002 auction catalog in Poland, which cited its source as being the National Museum in Warsaw.

 Sculptures and Art at the Cybis Home